Skip to main content

 Katsutaka SUZUKI

-In the spring of 2025, he completed a bachelor's degree and a master's degree in computer science and bioengineering at Cambridge University's School of Engineering.
-In the fall, he plans to pursue a doctoral degree in biological AI.
-He is interested in the development of laws related to the social implementation of technology and is participating in this research.
-Born in Saitama Prefecture.
-Max Planck Institute
+In the spring of 2025, he completed both his bachelor's and a master’s degree in computer science and bioengineering at the University of Cambridge.
+In the fall of same year, he will begin his Ph.D. program in Biological AI at Max Planck Institute.
+He is interested in the development of laws related to the social implementation of technology, which is why he participated in this research.
+He was born in Saitama Prefecture, Japan.

 This is a photo of Katsutaka Suzuki.
 The upper half of his body is shown facing forward.